OManoSigma09/NexusOS/README.md

 curl -fsSL https://get.casaos.io | sudo bash
 ```

-### Update CasaOS
+### Update Nexus

-CasaOS can be updated from the User Interface (UI), via `Settings ...
+NexusOs can be updated from the User Interface (UI), via `Settings ...
 Update`.

 Alternatively it can be updated from a terminal session.
-To update from a terminal session, it must be done either from a secure shell (ssh) session to the device or from a directly attached terminal and keyboard to the device running CasaOS, this cannot be done from the terminal via the CasaOS User Interface (UI).
-To update to the latest release of CasaOS from a terminal session run this command:
+To update from a terminal session, it must be done either from a secure shell (ssh) session to the device or from a directly attached terminal and keyboard to the device running NexusOS, this cannot be done from the terminal via the NexusOS User Interface (UI).
+To update to the latest release of NexusOs from a terminal session run this command:

 ```sh
 wget -qO- https://get.casaos.io/update | sudo bash